-Professor Mary B. Culbert is the Director of The Center For Conflict Resolution, where she previously served as a Senior Mediator supervising students.
+Professor Mary B. Culbert is the Director of the Loyola Center for Conflict Resolution, where she previously served as a Senior Mediator supervising students.
 She is an Associate Clinical Professor, Certified Bilingual Mediator (English/Spanish), Attorney and Conflict Resolution Coach, with over 21 years experience working in mediation, including: mediating, conciliating, directing community and court-affiliated mediation programs, training and supervising law students in clinical mediation programs, designing and conducting mediation programs, training individuals from all backgrounds in mediation skills and techniques, mentoring and training advanced mediators, acting as a resource to local, state and federal agencies regarding the design and implementation of mediation programs, serving on local and state boards most notably the State Bar Committee on Alternative Dispute Resolution as a member since its inception in 1996 until 2001, and thereafter as an advisor to that committee, and personally mediating and conciliating over 1500 disputes, many which involved community, court, multi-party and/or highly sensitive discrimination issues.
 Also worked with members of the Judicial Council Working Group to create Ethical Standards of Practice for Mediators in Court-Connected Mediation and served an appointment to the Judicial Council Civil and Small Claims Advisory Committee, ADR Subcommittee Working Group on Uniform Procedures for Addressing Complaints about Court-Program Mediators.
 Recognized in the "TOP NEUTRALS" Supplement to the Los Angeles and San Francisco Daily Journals and to the Sacramento Recorder, in the section on "Community Mediators: taking it to the streets."
 (2007) 2009 Recipient of the Ester Soriano Peacemaker of the Year Award from Los Angeles County DRP Program Mediators and the 2010 Recipient of the Ester Soriano Award for Excellence in Community Mediation from the California Dispute Resolution Council.
 In the summer of 2011, Professor Culbert provided mediation training to a group of high-ranking judges, attorneys and law professors in Bangladesh.
 In 2012 and 2013, she developed a new model and clinic for providing Collaborative Divorce Mediation Services in conjunction with the Los Angeles Collaborative Family Law Association.
 Award Recipient of the 2013 DRP Case of the Year Award, Los Angeles County Board of Supervisors.
 Award Recipient on behalf of The Center of the 2014 DRP Outstanding Program of the Year Award, Collaborative Mediation, Los Angeles County Board of Supervisors.
+2017 Recipient of the L. Randolph Lowry Award from the Southern California Mediation Association.
 Click here to view Mary B. Culbert's Faculty Page

-Sara Campos is the Associate Director of The Center For Conflict Resolution, a certified bilingual mediator, an adjunct professor of law and a full-time staff member.
+Sara Campos is the Associate Director of the Loyola Center for Conflict Resolution, a certified bilingual mediator, an adjunct professor of law and a full-time staff member.
 She received her bachelor's degree in Political Science from the University of California, Los Angeles and her Juris Doctor from Loyola Law School, Los Angeles.
 Originally trained at The CCR as a law student mediator, The CCR recruited her to become part of the regular staff.
 Since that time she has become the associate director, supervising staff, students, providing community outreach, support and training.
 Ms. Campos, along with another colleague, received the 2005 Case of the Year Award from the Los Angeles County Board of Supervisors.
 She participates on numerous mediation panels including The Los Angeles Superior Court Panel, The Second Appellate District Court Panel, and the California Department of Fair Employment and Housing (DFEH).
 In addition to her mediating and mentoring, she also teaches Mediation Advocacy and runs the Mediation Advocacy Team at Loyola Law School each year.
 The Mediation Advocacy Team competes in the “Representing a Client in a Mediation Competition,” sponsored by the Dispute Resolution Section of the ABA.